Trilarion/freerails/docs/development.rst

-When a new game starts or a game is loaded, the server sends the client a copy of the World object (using an instance of SetWorldMessage2Client) All changes to the game world that occur after the game has started, referred to as moves, are done using the classes in the package jfreerails.move.
+When a new game starts or a game is loaded, the server sends the client a copy of the World object (using an instance of SetWorldMessage2Client) All changes to the game world that occur after the game has started, referred to as moves, are done using the classes in the package freerails.move.
 Moves are either obtained from a PreMove object or constructed directly.